Rubis-class submarine: Proposed Canada class

 In 1987, the Canadian White Paper on Defence recommended the purchase of 10 to 12 Rubis or Trafalgar-class submarines under technology transfer, which would be known as the Canada class. with the choice of the type of submarine due to be confirmed before Summer 1988.
 The goal was to build up a three-ocean navy and to assert Canadian sovereignty over Arctic waters.

-The Rubis class as designed failed to meet the Canadian Statement of Requirement (SOR) as it was noisy underwater and slow.
+Neither design met the Canadian Statement of Requirement (SOR), the initial Rubis design being deemed noisy underwater and slow.
 It also came with the caveat that the first 4–5 submarines would have to be built in France.
-Unlike the British Trafalgar class, the Rubis design did not require United States permission to transfer the nuclear propulsion technology, as the Americans were certain to invoke their veto of the sale to Canada.
-The French brought back a revision to their design, added an "ice pick" so the submarine could operate under ice and were developing a modification for their torpedo tubes which were too short to use the Mark 48 torpedoes.
-The purchase was finally abandoned in April 1989 due to opposition to nuclear submarines and high costs, particularly with the end of the Cold War.
+However, unlike the British Trafalgar class, the Rubis design did not require United States permission to transfer the nuclear propulsion technology, as the Americans were certain to invoke their veto of the sale to Canada.
+The French brought back a revision to their design baptized Canadian AMETHYSTE, underlining the fact that the proposal was for the new standard carried by the fifth French submarine of the series, Améthyste, a standard the previous four boats would also soon be upgraded to in order to solve the issues plaguing the original design, notably the noisiness.
+The French also added an "ice pick" so the submarine could operate under ice and were developing a modification for their torpedo tubes which were too short to use the Mark 48 torpedoes.
+The purchase was finally abandoned in April 1989 due to opposition to nuclear submarines, American opposition to the program and high costs, particularly with the end of the Cold War.